Traditional Fresh Vietnamese Spring Rolls (Goi Cuon)

 - At this point, your pork belly should be done.
 Once it's done cooking, set it aside to rest for 10 minutes until it is cool enough to handle.
 After it rests, shave off the skin and then slice it into thin pieces.
 The pork belly should be as thin as possible and about 1 inch wide.
 This shape will help you wrap the spring rolls more easily.

 - Now you're ready to create the spring rolls.
 Dip the rice paper in warm water to hydrate it.
 Lay the rice paper on a flat plate.
-Place lettuce, mint, carrots, cucumbers, noodles, and pork belly on one end of the rice paper.
+Place lettuce, mint, cucumbers, noodles, and pork belly on one end of the rice paper.

 - Roll it halfway.
 Make sure to roll it as tight as possible, so it's easier to dip and eat.
 Place 3 shrimp right in front of your roll.
 This will allow for the shrimp to appear neatly at the end.